ZehaoJin/Rate-galaxy-simulation-with-Anomaly-Detection/README.md

 - You will find your trained weights, losslog, options log, etc. in `output/`

+- To test your trained model, again use [test.ipynb](test.ipynb) or [test.py](test.py).
+Remember to change the path of weights to your newly trained one, and change options parameters to match the ones you used during training.

 - It is almost equivalent to use this repository or [the original GANomaly repository by Samet Akcay et al.](https://github.com/samet-akcay/ganomaly) to train.

+## 4. Cite this work
+If you use this repository or would like to refer the paper, please use the following BibTeX entry:

+It is always nice to cite the original GANomaly paper too:

+    @inproceedings{akcay2018ganomaly,
+      title={Ganomaly: Semi-supervised anomaly detection via adversarial training}, author={Akcay, Samet and Atapour-Abarghouei, Amir and Breckon, Toby P}, booktitle={Asian Conference on Computer Vision},
+      pages={622--637},
+      year={2018},
+      organization={Springer}
+    }